By Sagar Shankaran, Founder of CallSphere

 The rule's sequence is: discover, conduct risk assessment under 164.402(2), determine breach status, notify, mitigate.
 AI workflows accelerate every step: continuous SIEM ingestion, automated risk-assessment templates, pre-built individual notification templates with mail-merge against the affected ePHI tables, and automated 500+ media notification triggers.

-CallSphere is HIPAA and SOC 2 aligned.
+CallSphere is HIPAA aligned.
 The encrypted PostgreSQL healthcare_voice database emits a tamper-resistant audit trail to a SIEM, with anomaly detection on access patterns, prompt-injection attempts, and unusual exfiltration signatures.
 The Healthcare Voice Agent's 14 tools include access-token gating that limits blast radius.
 Model-provider BAAs — OpenAI, Anthropic, AWS Bedrock, Azure OpenAI — are in place where supported, with zero-retention or BAA-covered storage on prompts and completions.
 A pre-built breach-response runbook covers discovery, 164.402(2) risk-assessment template, individual notification template, HHS Breach Portal submission, media template, and BAA-partner verification within 24 hours.
 Post-call analytics — sentiment (-1.0 to +1.0), lead score (0–100), AI summary, audit trail — feed the SIEM.
 The platform runs 37 agents, 90+ tools, 115+ DB tables, 6 verticals, 50+ businesses at 4.8/5.
-Pricing $149 / $499 / $1,499; 14-day trial; 22% affiliate.
+Pricing $149 / $499 / $1,499; 7-day free pilot; 22% affiliate.
 Hub: /industries/healthcare; behavioral-health: /lp/behavioral-health.

 flowchart LR